DAOhaus/daohaus-contracts/Daohaus_Whitepaper.md

 ## **Registrar Contract**

-The contract where members send their token in order to vote, as well as their "taxes" in order to be used towards proposed projects.
-In order to withdraw their tokens, a member must pass through a quiet phase, be in good standing, and not be the Chairman on any outstanding proposals.
-The Registry contract is also the enforcer of the law in selling off malicious member's tokens when a member management contract is executed.
+The contract where members send their tokens in order to have the right to vote.
+Also receives yearly taxes in order to be used towards proposed projects.
+In order to withdraw their tokens, a member must:

+* Give 2 weeks notice
+* Be in good standing
+* Not be the Chairman on any outstanding proposals.

+The Registry contract is also the enforcer of the law in selling off bad actor's tokens when a member management contract is passed to do so.

 Taxing is done on an annual basis per token owned.
 Taxes need to be paid before the taxation date.
 If not paid user receives a notification warning them that they are at risk of being forced to withdraw, and then on that date any delinquent addresses are force transferred and the proceeds go into the Registrar Contract to cover taxes.